JohnGaltJD/Solo-Olympus/README.md

 - **Parent Instructions**: How to manage accounts, approve transactions, and create chores
 - **Child Instructions**: How to complete chores, request money, and set savings goals
+- **Multi-Device Setup**: How to use family codes and synchronize across devices
+- **Troubleshooting**: Solutions for common issues including data synchronization
 - **Tips for Success**: Best practices for both parents and children

 See `quick-start-guide.md` for the complete user guide.